 |Arthritis Pain Formula||diclofenac||Indocin®||naproxen||sulindac|

-For more information, read our resource Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).Back to top
+For more information, read our resource Common Medications Containing Aspirin, Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs), or Vitamin E.Back to top

 Stop taking herbal remedies and other dietary supplements, such as those in the list below.
 This list doesn’t include all herbal remedies or other dietary supplements.
-Ask your doctor or nurse if you’re unsure about any supplements.
+Ask your healthcare provider if you’re unsure about any supplements.

-If you take a multivitamin, ask your doctor or nurse if you should keep taking it.
+If you take a multivitamin, ask your healthcare provider if you should keep taking it.

 |Echinacea||Garlic||Gingko (also known as gingko biloba)|

 |Valerian||Vitamin E||Herbal formulas|

 For more information, read our resource Herbal Remedies and Cancer Treatment.